mainmatter/ember-classy-computed/README.md

-Here the computed property's logic is __completely self-contained__ in the `DynamicFilterByComputed` class so that it can easily be used via the `filterByProperty` while still ensuring correct dependent keys even when the dynamic filter property changes.
+Here the computed property's logic is __completely self-contained__ in the `DynamicFilterByComputed` class so that it can easily be used via the `filterByProperty` macro while still ensuring correct dependent keys even when the dynamic filter property changes.

 ## Installation